superfastcharger/ai-tokenizers-dotnet/README.md

 // Claude Tokenizer
 using Tokenizer.Anthropic;

-var tokenizer = new ClaudeTokeni
+var tokenizer = new ClaudeTokenizer();

+// OpenAi ChatCompletion Models Tokenizer using Tokenizer